marissakrantz/my-portfolio/README.md

 ## Installation

 > 💾 This website doesnt require installation of any programs or software.
 It can be viewed on any web browser.
-It is NOT live but will be at the following URL [here](https://).
+It is live at the following URL [here]([https://](https://marissakrantz.github.io/my-portfolio/)).

 ## Built With